- Signs your dog has fleas

 It’s also ideal to seal any cracks and crevices on your house’s windows, doors, and plumbing openings.
 These are convenient entryways, especially if your neighborhood is experiencing a widespread flea outbreak.

 If you’re bringing your dog to a play date, don’t forget to spritz them with flea spray.
 This will act as a repellent against the pest.
 Also, wash any bedding or toy that your dog used outdoors or has shared with another pet.

 While you’re dealing with the flea problem, you should observe the following dos and don’ts.
 This will make the treatment more effective and safer for your dog:

 If you have multiple dogs at home, it’s best to keep them apart until the whole flea problem is eradicated.
-This will prevent the spread of the fleas from one dog to another.
+This will prevent the spread of fleas from one dog to another.

 Don’t rely on flea collars to fix the problem.
-You can use flea collars for preventive purposes, before your dog acquired fleas or after you’ve treated it away.
+You can use flea collars for preventive purposes, before your dog acquired fleas or after you’ve treated them away.
 Collars like these aren’t strong enough to kill existing fleas.

 Always check your dog’s sensitivity.
 Most sprays have natural ingredients.
 It will save you from future headaches if you check if your pooch has any allergies or sensitivities to the substances.

 When to visit the vet

 Bringing your dog to the vet upon confirming the presence of fleas is advisable.
 This way, the veterinarian can prescribe steps that you can take to manage the infestation.
 Your dog might also need a medicated topical cream depending on the extent of flea bites.